Paulo Afonso Airport

 Paulo Afonso Airport is the airport serving Paulo Afonso, Brazil.

-It is operated by contract by Infraero.
+It is managed by GRU Airport.

 History

 The airport was commissioned in 1972 and between 1980 and 2020 it was administrated by Infraero.
 On November 17, 2020, the Federal Government transferred the administration of the facility to the State of Bahia.

 In September, 2022, the State of Bahia signed a contract of operation with Infraero.

+On November 27, 2025 GRU Airport won the concession to operate the airport.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 6 km from downtown Paulo Afonso.